1. About

 The [>] symbol shines yellow if BUTT is connected to a server.

-The [O] symbol shines orange if the [start rec. when connected] checkbox is activated.
+The [O] symbol shines orange if the [start rec. when connected]

 The [O] symbol shines red if BUTT is currently recording.